kiba/Writings/for_science/chp10_wine_and_dine.md

 This beautiful machine sat very still, with all its battle damage and scratch marks, like a statue, almost if it was a sculpture.

-Of course, it was a very real machine used in a real war against space creepy monsters.
+Of course, it was a very real machine used in a real war against creepy space monsters.

-Still, the design set off her alarm bells, recalling her expertise as a mechanical engineer.
+However, the design set off her alarm bells, recalling her expertise as a mechanical engineer.
 It shouldn't be a practical machine of war.
 There were much better alternate design that the Sidonians could use, yet they chose this one.
 Was it because of the cool factor?
 If so, there wasn't much of anything in Sidonia that was made for 'coolness'.

 "Hahahahha" her boyfriend laughed.
 "So I was right, we're in an anime."